PUNCH-Cyber/stoq/docs/gettingstarted.rst

 Run Mode
 --------

-`Run mode` is similar to `scan mode`, but is meant for handling of multiple payloads or for long running tasks.
+`Run mode` is similar to `scan mode`, but is meant for handling multiple payloads or for long running tasks.
 This mode requires the use of a `provider` plugin.

-For this example, we will will monitor a directory for new files.
+For this example, we will monitor a directory for new files.
 When new files are created, the plugin will detect this and send the payload to stoQ for scanning.
 Chances are we won't want the results to simply be displayed to the console, so we will also save the results to disk.